KoenLBekx/masterpg/README.md

 ## Overview

-The `masterpg` utility composes files - usually static HTML files - as an alternative to a missing `<include />` tag in HTML.
+The `masterpg` utility composes files by replacing placeholder tags with actual content defined elsewhere, possibly in other files.
+Initially it was meant for static HTML files, as an alternative to a missing
+`<include />` tag in HTML.

 This crate provides both
 - a library function,
 - and a command-line utility.

-Both the library function and the command-line utility were designed to be used web-server-side or during the publishing phase of web pages, albeit they can compose any kind of text files.
+Both the library function and the command-line utility were originally designed to be used web-server-side or during the publishing phase of web pages, albeit they can compose any kind of UTF-8 text files.

 ## Library function